victorstein/room-count-algorithm/readme.md

 ## Changelog
 * First commit included a version of the algorith that would fail to some akward layouts and the runtime was O(n²).
 * Second commit includes a more robust version of the algorithm that responds well to akward layouts and the runtime was improved to be O(n)
+* Third commit 😅.
+Forgot to add the look ahead condition.
+This will ensure that upcoming values are not part of the same room.

 ## Authors